zac-williamson/aztec-web-starter/README.md

 You can now interact with the deployed contract using the web app:

+- Create a new account
+  - Like before, this will take some time to generate proofs
-- Create a new account (which will also save it to local storage)
+  - Note: this will save your account keys to your browser's local storage
 - Cast a vote for one of the 5 candidates
 - Voting again should throw an error
 - Open another browser (or an incognito window), create a new account, and cast a vote